Reincarnated as the Daughter of the Legendary Hero and the Queen of Spirits: Anime

 An anime television series adaptation was announced on January 21, 2024.
 It is produced by J.C.Staff and directed by Toshinori Fukushima, with Touko Machida handling series composition and episode screenplays, Mina Ōsawa designing the characters, and Misaki Umase composing the music.
-The series premiered on October 5, 2025, on Tokyo MX and other networks.
+The series aired from October 5 to December 21, 2025, on Tokyo MX and other networks.
 The opening theme song is "Mahō" (魔法), performed by Kaho, while the ending theme song is "Family", performed by Yui Nishio.
-Crunchyroll is streaming the series under the title Dad Is a Hero, Mom Is a Spirit, I'm a Reincarnator.
+Crunchyroll streamed the series under the title Dad Is a Hero, Mom Is a Spirit, I'm a Reincarnator.
 Medialink licensed the series in Southeast Asia for streaming on Ani-One Asia's YouTube channel.